virgilvox/octoblu_tutorials/microblu/README.md

 ####Install Dependency
-The only library we know of that properly implements the Arduino network client library for the CC3000 is Sparkfun's and as long as you have any shield that uses as CC3000, donwnload and install their library as before:
+The only library we know of that properly implements the Arduino network client library for the CC3000 is Sparkfun's and as long as you have any shield that uses a CC3000, donwnload and install their library as before:
 * [SFE_CC3000 Library](https://github.com/sparkfun/SFE_CC3000_Library/archive/master.zip)

 ###Test Connection